The Parousia in the Scriptures

 Which of the above do you think is correct?

-If we assume that the Parousia has not yet taken place, then the writers of the Bible and Jesus Himself cherished a vain hope and lived in the belief of a delusion.
+If we assume that the Parousia has not yet taken place as some Christians do, then the writers of the Bible and Jesus Himself cherished a vain hope and lived in the belief of a delusion.
 If the writers were mistaken in regard to the Parousia, one of the most confident and cherished of their convictions, how can we have any reliance on any of the other issues to which they speak in the sacred Scriptures?

 These scriptures tell us that a significant eschatological event was to take place in the lifetime of those who had heard and made these statements!
 Jesus, and the other writers meant exactly what they said and what they said did take place exactly as they said it would in AD 70 when Titus and the Roman army marched on the city of Jerusalem and leveled it to the ground.
 This action not only destroyed the city but also the Temple which was the center of the Jewish religious system and ended the Old Covenant.